FOREX-Dollar extends gains versus yen on better U.S. outlook

 The Reserve Bank of Australia meets on Tuesday.
 Markets

-imply a 50-50 chance of a rate cut, but a Reuters poll showed
+imply a 50-50 chance of a quarter-point interest rate cut, but a